keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/Keystone-Basics.rst

 the runtime (RT), and the eapp.
 Any residual EPM will be consumed as *free memory*.
 The host calls the SM to create an enclave using ``create_enclave`` SBI call.
-The SM walls off the EPM using a free PMP entry.
+The SM protects and isolates the EPM using a free PMP entry.
 The PMP status is propagated through all cores in the system so that the EPM is protected from any cores.
 As soon as the enclave is created, the SM measures and verifies the initial state of the enclave.